cylondata/twister2/docs/README.md

 6. More resource managers - Pilot Jobs, Yarn
 7. More example applications

+### Beyond next release

+1. Implementing core parts of Twister2 with C/C++ for high performance
+2. Python APIs
+3. Direct use of RDMA
+4. FaaS APIs
+5. SQL interface
+6. Native MPI support for cloud deployements

 ## Important Links

 Harp is a separate project and its documentation can be found in [website](https://dsc-spidal.github.io/harp/)